zhang-hu/EPOrderedDictionary/README.md

 [![License](https://img.shields.io/cocoapods/l/EPOrderedDictionary.svg?style=flat)](http://cocoapods.org/pods/EPOrderedDictionary)
 [![Platform](https://img.shields.io/cocoapods/p/EPOrderedDictionary.svg?style=flat)](http://cocoapods.org/pods/EPOrderedDictionary)

+**An implementation of the ordered dictionary for iOS**

+## Overview

+It's known that the `NSDictionary` and `NSMutableDictionary` in Foundation framework are all unordered collections of key-value pairs, but in some real scenarios, we do need the data structure to hold the ordered key-value pairs.
+In order to fill this kind of gap, this library was born.

+The library contains only two classes: `OrderedDictionary` and `OrderedMutableDictionary`. `OrderedDictionary` is an immutable(static) ordered dictionary, and `OrderedMutableDictionary` is a mutable(dynamic) ordered dictionary.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+Xcode 7.0+, iOS 2.0+

 ## Installation